Alka Pradhan: Career

 Pradhan was formerly an attorney at Reprieve.
 In 2014, her team sued the U.S. government over force-feeding techniques used on detainees at Guantanamo Bay.

 Pradhan has worked with members of the UK Parliament and European Parliament on torture investigations.
 She was a speaker for the "Complicity and Counterterrorism" series sponsored by an All-Party Parliamentary Group on Renditions in 2017.

 In 2017, Pradhan led al-Baluchi's case before the UN Working Group of Arbitrary Detention.
 The Working Group determined that al-Baluchi was being subjected to arbitrary detention by the United States government, and recommended his immediate release.

 Pradhan was one of the subjects of the 2019 Field of Vision documentary The Trial, about the Guantanamo Bay military commissions.
 Pradhan frequently speaks publicly about the impact of the CIA torture program on the detainees at Guantanamo and the lack of accountability for CIA and Bush administration officials who authorized torture.
 In an interview with Christiane Amanpour, Pradhan stated that detainee torture "is the nasty center of this entire endeavour of the military commissions at Guantanamo."
 She has also stated regarding Ammar al-Baluchi's prosecution that "I don't think that there is any real evidence the government has at this point that is not tainted by his torture."

 In April 2025, Pradhan and her legal team obtained a win for al-Baluchi when a military judge excluded government evidence from his Guantanamo Bay military commission as torture-acquired.
 The provenance of the evidence had been litigated for nearly seven years prior to the ruling.
-Pradhan stated that the ruling was "a reminder to the United States that governments that commit crimes must be hald accountable."
+Pradhan stated that the ruling was "a reminder to the United States that governments that commit crimes must be held accountable."